 Quite simply, the key to developing your intuition is to listen to and accept your inner voice, and develop the confidence to let its guidance drive your everyday life.
 So how does one go about learning to listen to this voice?

-One effective way is note taking or keeping a diary.
+One effective way is note-taking or keeping a diary.
 If you are in a business meeting, looking for a solution to a problem or even trying to make a seemingly straightforward decision such as what present to buy somebody, record those inexplicable responses that occur, those which simply have no particular explanation.
 Do not try to interpret them – just allow them to surface.

 Test your hunches

 As you begin to become more attuned to your intuition and start to get hunches, start to test them.
-Try applying some of the thoughts that occured in the previous exercise.
+Try applying some of the thoughts that occurred in the previous exercise.
 If you get a hunch that something will happen, make a note and see if it follows through, no matter how random it may be.
 You may well be surprised at just how often you were right.

 Another way to allow your inner voice to become louder is to mediate.
 Find a place that offers quiet and solitude, and use a meditation technique of your choosing to detach yourself from the conscious mind and explore the subconscious.
 If there is a particular question or problem that you have been pondering, then the intuitive answers will appear naturally.
 If you do not find that meditation works for you, creative pursuits and even exercise can also help to detach yourself from your conscious mind and allow your inner voice to surface.